josdejong/typed-function/README.md

 # typed-function

-Type checking for JavaScript functions.
+Move type checking logic and type conversions outside of your function in a flexible, organized way.
+Automatically throw informative errors in case of wrong input arguments.

 ## Features

 typed-function has the following features:

-- Type-checking of input arguments.
+- Runtime type-checking of input arguments.
 - Automatic type conversion of arguments.
 - Compose typed functions with multiple signatures.
-- Supports union types, any type, variable arguments.
+- Supports union types, any type, and variable arguments.
 - Detailed error messaging.

 Supported environments: node.js, Chrome, Firefox, Safari, Opera, IE9+.